ExeVirus/SDL_TREE/doc/readme.md

 Highest Level: World
 0th level: 12800x12800x12800 chunks, 125 of them

 1st level: 2560x2560x2560 chunks, 125 of them
 2nd level: 512x512x512 chunks, 125 of them
 3rd level: 128x128x128 chunks, 64 of them
+The 1st-3rd level are dynamically allocated for each second level as needed, chaining onto the below request for memory:

 4th level: 32x32x32    chunks, 64 of them
 5th level: 16x16x16    chunks, 8 of them
+These levels are allocated all at once, whenever a 3rd level needs to be initialized.
+256 KB of memory per initialization, not including the unordered maps
+Let's assume each map needs to reserve enough space for 4 entities, which requires a reserve for 8 objects.
+Resulting memory size will be roughly: 64 Bytes per map, or a request for 2 MB of memory total....

+8     Bytes for 1st level allocation
+8     Bytes for 2nd level pointer allocation
+8     Bytes for 3rd level single pointer allocation 576   Bytes for 4th and 5th level

+Request these in one chunk first

+32768 Bytes for map level

+Then request these, because 32 KB is perfect.

 So I could define 6 structs: